Extension Garden Design, Great Chesterford, Essex

 A newly built garden designed to connect seamlessly with the home

-This project began as part of a major renovation to a family home in Essex.
-The original property, built in warm yellow brick, had recently been extended using sleek black timber cladding.
-The garden design needed to bring these two contrasting architectural styles together in a way that felt natural, balanced and cohesive.
+The original property, built in warm yellow brick, had been extended using contemporary black timber cladding.
+The garden design therefore needed to carefully bridge these two contrasting architectural styles, creating an outdoor space that felt cohesive, balanced and naturally connected to the house as a whole.

 The Brief